LoginRadius/engineering-portal/content/blog/eol-end-of-line-or-newline-characters/index.md

 date: "2017-09-06"
 coverImage: "eol.png"
 author: "Govind Malviya"
-tags: ["Engineering", "EOL", "Linux"]
+tags: ["Engineering", "EOL", "Linux", "Mac","Windows"]
 ---

 Which character do you consider as the end of line or newline?
 Most developers will answer \\n (except for front-end developers, they would say: "\</br>tag" :) ).
 But this is not true, let's understand why.

 **What is an End of Line character:**

 It is a character in a string which represents a line break, which means that after this character, a new line will start.
-There are two basic new line characters:
+There are three basic new line characters:

 **LF** (character : \\n, Unicode : U+000A, ASCII : 10, hex : 0x0a): This is simply the '\\n' character which we all know from our early programming days.
 This character is commonly known as the ‘Line Feed’ or ‘Newline Character’.

 **CR** (character : \\r, Unicode : U+000D, ASCII : 13, hex : 0x0d) : This is simply the 'r' character.
 This character is commonly known as ‘Carriage Return’.
 As matter of fact, \\r has also has a different meaning.
 In older printers, \\r meant moving the print head back to the start of line and \\n meant starting a new line.

+**EOL** (character : \r\n, Unicode: 0x0D0A ) : This is the two ASCII characters and is a combination of the CR and LF characters.
+This character is know as ‘End Of Line’.This character is used as the new line character in most other non-Unix operating systems, including Microsoft Windows and Symbian OS.

 **OS support**

+Different platforms use different characters to signify a new line

 Unix: Unix systems consider '\\n' as a line terminator.
 Unix considers \\r as going back to the start of the same line.